davisknight7/Subscription-Manager/Documentation/User.md

 ## Step 1:

-- Navigate to the Create Advisor page
+- You begin in the create subscriptions step
   ![Site screenshot](./images/default-bulk-signup-frontend.png)

 ## Step 2: